Bay Area Pelicans

 The Bay Area Pelican Rugby Football Club (RFC), commonly referred to as Pelican Rugby is a men's rugby club in the Tampa-St. Petersburg Metropolitan Area.
 The team was founded in St. Petersburg, Florida in 1977.

-The team consists of non-professional players and is sanctioned by USA Rugby to compete in men's Division III.
+The team consists of non-professional players and is sanctioned by USA Rugby.
 The club is registered with the national governing rugby body and competes in the Florida Rugby Union (FRU) Division 2 and Division 4.